dipankardas011/Learn-Cloud-Native-Tools/blogs/kubesimplify/os.md

 cannot link across file systems

 ## Soft Link
-a symbloic link is a file that contains the name of another file or directory OS searches the inode of the original file based on the gile name
+a symbolic link is a file that contains the name of another file or directory OS searches the Inode of the original file based on the file name

 **cons**
 deletion or moving the file causes the links to break